toudbeau/Garnicia/README.md

 4. Select a note from the list to view or edit its contents in the text editor.

 5. Click the save icon to save changes to the selected note.
+6. Use the font drop-down and size spinner in the header to adjust the editor's appearance.

-6. To rename a note, double-click its name in the list and enter a new name.
+7. To rename a note, double-click its name in the list and enter a new name.

-7. To delete a note, select it and click the trash icon.
+8. To delete a note, select it and click the trash icon.
 Confirm the deletion when prompted.

-8. Unsaved changes are indicated with an asterisk (*) next to the note's name.
+9. Unsaved changes are indicated with an asterisk (*) next to the note's name.

-9. Garnicia automatically saves your work in a temporary journal.
+10. Garnicia automatically saves your work in a temporary journal.
 Ensure you click the save icon to permanently save changes to the file.

 ## License